Chernobylll/MDM-Bypass-ios/README.md

 OpenBypass uses a few 3rd party libraries, they are listed below:

--SSH.NET
+1-SSH.NET

--FontAwesome.Sharp
+2-FontAwesome.Sharp

--LibiMobileDevice
+3-LibiMobileDevice

--BY ChernobyL
+#BY ChernobyL